Backup #

 ./cli/import-sqlite-for-user.php --user <username> --filename </path/to/db.sqlite>

-- export a user fully,
+- fully export a user,

-- backup your service,
+- back up your service,

 - migrate the service to another server,

-- change database type,
+- change the database type,

-- fix database corruptions.
+- fix database corruption.